Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 There are at least two color variants of this species.

 The one sold in the pet trade in the 1990's looked like other Haplopelma, but with velvety black legs and a dark carapace.
 It is black.
 Pretty much all over.
 Plain black.
 Coal black.
 Darth Vader black.
 There are rings at the joints, and a vague tiger pattern on the opisthosoma is noted under light in some individuals, but these slight features do not overshadow its darkness, even approaching a molt.
-Another color variant of H. minax has a deep gray overall coloration, with a brownish opisthosoma.
+What is likely a color variant of H. minax is often sold in the US as Cyriopagopus paganus, Haplopelma sp. "longipedum", and other names has a deep gray overall coloration, with a brownish opisthosoma.
+More information on that spider is located here

 Haplopelma